farazBhatti/Human-Body-Measurements-using-Computer-Vision/README.md

    `pip3 install -r requirements.txt`

 ## Jupyter NoteBook / Quick Demo
-A jupyter notebook has been added for those who quickly want to get inference without much hassel.
-Simply change path to your input image.
+A Jupyter notebook has been added and updated for those who quickly want to get inference without much hassle.
+Simply change the path to your input image.
 Thanks to [Hamza Khalil](https://github.com/hamzakhalil798) for adding this notebook.

 ## Inference